SriniKV58804/Srini_BlueStamp_Portfolio/index.md

 <!-- Here's where you'll list the parts in your project.
 To add more rows, just copy and paste the example rows below.
 Don't forget to place the link of where to buy each component inside the quotation marks in the corresponding row after href =.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize this to your project needs. -->

+Credit for all this code:  <a href="https://learn.adafruit.com/pyportal-weather-station/overview"> Link </a>

 | **Part** | **Note** | **Price** | **Link** |
 |:--:|:--:|:--:|:--:|
 | Adafruit PyPortal - CircuitPython Powered Internet Display | this item is the main board which does everything which connects to the internet and displays the weather data | $54.95 | <a href="https://www.adafruit.com/product/4116/"> Link </a> |